 Pedersen's health declined to the point where he was unable to work, lost his home, cars, careers, and marriage.
 He also lost his oldest daughter when she was 20 years old.
 Pedersen noted she had been sick most of her life, probably due to the same types of toxic exposures.

 Pedersen continued delving into the benefits of cannabis until his learning journey became a crusade to educate others in 2006.
-“More people need cannabis because cannabis is actually a neuroprotectant and it helps people with memory and cognitive function,” he noted.
+“More people need cannabis because cannabis is actually a neuroprotectant and it helps people with memory and cognitive function,” he claims.

 Endocannabinoids and phytocannabinoids